 In any field where your personality or professional appearance is a key component of the job, a photo is a good way to show that.
 Including a professional photo of yourself can be a great addition to a creative resume.

-Get creative with your own resume layout if it’s appropriate for the job you’re applying for.
+Get creative with your own resume layout if it’s appropriate for the job to which you’re applying.
 What documents are relevant to your field, and how might you model your resume after them?
 For example, a resume that looks like a playbill might be a fun twist for a job at a theater.
 A resume that’s modeled after a popular social media site could work well for a social media marketing position.

-Some people may opt to make a creative resume in an exclusively online format.
-Some job seekers have created resumes using the presentation software Prezi.
+As we just mentioned, some people may make a creative resume in an online format.
+Some job seekers have created resumes using the presentation software Prezi, PowerPoint or Google Slides.
 Others have made short videos that tell the story of their achievements and work experience.
 Several websites exist specifically to help you make an attractive visual resume.

 These can be viewed online or saved as an image to send to potential employers.
 An online resume is a bit unconventional and best for creative fields.
 If you think an online or video resume will help you stand out from the competition, go for it — just make sure you have a paper version handy, too.